 Write your answers below and share these with your spouse (fiancé).
 Note: Resolve ahead of time that you will not argue!

 Try to be open, kind and understanding as you address sensitive areas.

-1, What did you remember learning from your parents/family about handling conflict-good or bad?
-How car you imbibe the good and avoid the bad?
-2, What are (could be) some areas of conflict in your relationship?
-3, Try to discuss those areas identified in #2 above, and pre-emptively arrive at a place of understanding and agreement on a resolution.
-If these are areas where conflict has been happening, try to work through the seven steps to conflict resolution.
+1) What did you remember learning from your parents / family about handling conflict-good and bad?
+How can you imbibe the good and avoid the bad?

+2) What are (could be) some areas of conflict in your relationship?

+3) Try to discuss those areas identified in 2) and preemptively arrive at a place of understanding and agreement on a resolution.
+If these are areas where conflict has been happening, try to work through the seven steps to resolving conflicts.
 Work through one area at a time.

-- 1, Pray for God's wisdom and understanding for both of you to maintain a good, peaceful and healthy marriage relationship. - 2.
-Pray, speak and release God's forgiveness to your spouse for any hurtful thing that may have happened in the past.
+- 1) Pray for God's wisdom and understanding for both of you to maintain a good, peaceful, and healthy marriage relationship. - 2) Pray, speak, and release God's forgiveness to your spouse for any hurtful thing that may have happened in the past.
 Release it and determine never to speak about this in a hurtful manner.

-Read the free APC Publication "Living Life Without Strife."
-You can download a PDF version from apcwo.org/publications or send your postal address to contact@apcwo.org and request your free printed copy.
+Read the FREE APC book "Living Life Without Strife."
+You can download a PDF version from apcwo.org/books.

-Overcoming Life's Challenges
+11 Overcoming Life's Challenges

-Challenges Come to Everybody
+Challenges come to everybody

-John 16:33 (Amplified Bible)
+John 16:33 (AMPC)